Harry claims his involvement in William’s wedding was a ‘bare-faced lie’, reports say

 The Duke of Sussex has made several allegations against his brother Prince William in his memoir

-Prince Harry has called his role as best man at Prince William’s wedding a “bare-faced lie”, according to reports about his memoir Spare.
+The Duke of Sussex has called his role as best man at Prince William’s wedding a “bare-faced lie”, according to reports.

-Extracts from the autobiography were published by the UK press after the book was accidentally put on sale in Spain earlier this week – five days before it was due to be released on 10 January.
+Extracts from Harry’s autobiography Spare were published after the book was accidentally put on sale in Spain earlier this week, five days before it was due to be released on 10 January.

 Some of the most startling revelations include details about a physical altercation with the Prince of Wales in 2019 over Harry’s wife Meghan Markle, William’s alleged role in the infamous Nazi soldier costume controversy, and the Duke of Sussex’s “ill-judged” claim he killed 25 people during military service in Afghanistan.